i-khalil-s/iTlajtol/README.md

 iTlajtol is a mobile application that can translate from Nahuatl to Spanish and vice-versa.

+## Requerimients
+This work is based on [FastAI](https://github.com/fastai/) and uses [SentencePiece](https://github.com/google/sentencepiece).
+To prepare an enviroment to run this models, please install the [requirements](requirements.txt).
+---
 ## Corpus

 There are 2 main corpuses, first is [Axolotl](corpuses/Axolotl.csv) from [this web](https://axolotl-corpus.mx/about).
 And the [second one](corpuses/JW100.csv) is a webscrapping result from [JW](jw.org) using Nahuatl de la Huasteca.